vesnam2/Quasi-normal-modes-GW/README.md

 This repository contains the code developed during a summer school (Petnica Summer Institute) project focused on the **time-domain evolution of a scalar field propagating on a Schwarzschild black hole background.**

 The project studies quasi-normal modes (QNMs), which describe the characteristic damped oscillations arising from perturbations of black holes.
-These modes sre important in black hole perturbation theory and gravitational-wave physics.
+These modes are important in black hole perturbation theory and gravitational-wave physics.

 ## Background